Silaspace/PiPad/README.md

 csspath = os.getcwd() + "/styles.css"
 path = os.getcwd() + "/saved/"
 ```
- - These are global variables for linux which we have chosen to use as the os for our Raspberry Pi.
+ - These are global variables for linux which we have chosen to use as the OS for our Raspberry Pi.

 ```
 control = "~"